qwshen/spark-etl-framework/docs/file-writer.md

 - The support formats are csv, json, avro & parquet.
 - The write mode can only be overwrite or append
 - The partition-by is optional.
 If provided, it must be the names of one or more columns separated by comma.
+- The empty-write is optional, which controls whether to write out an empty view.
+It must be either yes/no or disabled/enabled.
+Default: yes.

 Actor Class: `com.qwshen.etl.sink.FileWriter`